sulincix/masscollabs/on-coding.md

 #### Code distribution rules

-masscollabs never puts source code/information into master-x branches without security testing and correcting the information.
-Test twice your code and information and then send your pull request to all branches (devel-x , master-x and stable-x). masscollabs plays, fixes, tries, makes.
+Masscollabs never puts source code/information into master-x branches without security testing and correcting the information.
+Test twice your code and information and then send your pull request to all branches (devel-x , master-x and stable-x).
+Masscollabs plays, fixes, tries, makes.

 This document is licensed under the terms of the [GNU Free Documentation License](https://www.gnu.org/licenses/fdl-1.3.en.html)

-If you have any questions please create an issue on this repository or join the [masscollabs Telegram group](https://t.me/masscollabs) to ask your question.
+If you have any questions please create an issue on this repository or join the [Masscollabs Telegram group](https://t.me/masscollabs) to ask your question.

-on-coding.md Coding Rules, Account Privacy and Contribution information for masscollabs; this document will be updated by getting feedback from members and other contributors.
+on-coding.md Coding Rules, Account Privacy and Contribution information for Masscollabs; this document will be updated by getting feedback from members and other contributors.